-Modern slavery is a crime and a violation of fundamental human rights.
-It takes various forms, such as slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person's liberty by another in order to exploit them for personal or commercial gain.
-Associated British Ports (ABP) welcomes the opportunity to reinforce ABP's commitment to operating in an ethical manner with integrity, and to affirm ABP's commitment to ensuring that no slavery, forced labour or human trafficking takes place in ABP's supply chain or in any part of ABP's business.
+ABP published its first Modern Slavery Transparency Statement on 30 June 2017.
+As set out in ABP's first Statement, modern slavery is a crime and a violation of fundamental human rights which takes various forms, such as slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person's liberty by another in order to exploit them for personal or commercial gain.

 ABP does not tolerate or condone abuse of human rights within any part of ABP's supply chain or business and will take seriously any allegations that human rights are not being properly respected.
+ABP also continues to reinforce its commitment to operating in an ethical manner with integrity.